iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.6.1/report.md

 > Great idea.
 But I don't know anyone that uses the app.
 I doubt a lot of people have the app install.
 It defeats the purpose of being useful if only a handful if people are using the app.<br> :date: __2020-12-08 23:56:12__

 > Good idea but the app doesn't start on my phone (Pixel 4 XL).
 It just shows a white screen with the logo.<br> :date: __2020-12-07 15:36:10__

-> the only reason I give it four stars is because I don't know if it works yet or not but it seems to function on my phone and my tablet and my laptop so until I know for sure that it works that's all I have to say.<br> :date: __2020-12-06 19:26:31__